-All of its new endeavors appear to be misfiring.
-Beyond its struggles for direction, Facedrive displays several worrying signs, including numerous related party transactions with its CEO and a highly unusual series of payments to an opaque newly-named entity in the British Virgin Islands.
+It does not end there, Facedrive displays several more worrying signs, including numerous related party transactions with its CEO and a highly unusual series of payments to an opaque newly-named entity in the British Virgin Islands.

-We think Facedrive is a story stock whose story is about to unravel.
+We think Facedrive is a story stock whose tale is about to unravel.
 We anticipate a sharp repricing of shares in the immediate future and see de minimis overall value in the company's operations.

-Part I: Troubling Signs-Paying \$8.2 Million to an Opaque BVI Entity for a Month of "Marketing" and Numerous Related Party Transactions
+Part I: The Most Expensive Undisclosed Stock Promote We Have Ever Seen-Paying \$8.2 Million to an Opaque BVI Entity for a Month of "Marketing" and Numerous Related Party Transactions